 Kelly Archer was born with an urgency to create and to express herself through performance and movement.
 She began dancing at a young age, becoming serious about her training when her family moved to Southern California.
 She began her professional career while still in high school and after graduation was chosen to be part of the Edge Performing Arts Center’s scholarship program, which gave her the opportunity to study and perform movement with some of the most innovative choreographers in Los Angeles.
 Ms. Archer attended the University of Northern Colorado, where she was awarded both arts and academic scholarships, and earned a degree in theater with an emphasis in directing and a minor in dance.
-While there, she was able to continue her professional career as well as being invited to choreograph for the University’s touring dance troupe.
-During this time, she also had her choreography selected for the New Visions Dance Festival.
+It was during her university training where she fell in love with concert dance.

-As a dance educator, she co-directed the Pre-Professional division at Northern California Dance Conservatory, since it’s opening in 2006 until 2014 when she relocated to Colorado.
+Also passionate as a dance educator, she co-directed the Pre-Professional division at Northern California Dance Conservatory, since it’s opening in 2006 until 2014 when she relocated to Colorado.
 Prior to that, she co-directed iMPACT Dance Company, a non-profit, pre-professional program based in Northern California from 2004-2006.
 Ms. Archer’s students have gone on to dance professionally with some of the most prestigious companies in the world.
-Her students can be seen dancing with Nederland Dans Theatre II, The Cullberg Ballet, Staatstheater Braunschweig, Liz Gerring Dance Company, LA Contemporary Dance Company, Backhausdance, Eugene Ballet Company, State Street Ballet, the show “Hamilton” on Broadway, and the Rockettes, to name a few.
-Her students have received numerous scholarships and awards and have continued their studies at prestigious programs such as The Julliard School, London School of Contemporary Dance, Staatliche Balletschule Berlin, The Nederlands ArnemHogeschool, NYU, Boston Conservatory, SUNY Purchase, Butler University, University of Arizona, SMU, and the University of Utah.
+Her students can be seen dancing with Nederland Dans Theatre, The Cullberg Ballet, Staatstheater Braunschweig, Szalt Dance, Eugene Ballet Company, State Street Ballet, the show “Hamilton” on Broadway, and the Rockettes, to name a few.
+Her students have received numerous scholarships and awards and have continued their studies at prestigious programs such as The Julliard School, NYU’s Tisch School of the Arts, SUNY Purchase, Boston Conservatory, SMU, London School of Contemporary Dance, Staatliche Balletschule Berlin, The Nederlands ArnemHogeschool, and more.

 Kelly has a burning passion for the arts and believes they hold a power that can heal, transform, and bring beauty into our world.
 This passion extends to nurturing the artist’s heart as she believes this is ultimately where all great art is conceived.